particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 | Electron LTE (E402) | &nbsp; | &check; |
 | E Series 2G/3G (E310) | &nbsp; | &check; |
 | E Series LTE (E402) | &nbsp; | &check; |

-<sup>1</sup>The B402 SoM includes a MFF2 embedded SIM card on the SoM.
-It is possible to order it without the SIM and put your own SIM or SIM card card holder on your base board.
-Minimum order quantities apply.

 ### Roaming